 This might include valuables, such as engagement rings, artwork and antiques, as well as expensive gadgets.

-If items are not specified, you might not receive a pay-out if items are stolen or damaged – or certainly not for the full value – so make sure you adhere to your insurer’s Ts and Cs.
+If items are not specified, you might not receive a payout if items are stolen or damaged – or certainly not for the full value.
+Read, and make sure you adhere to, your insurer’s Ts and Cs.